yogster/blog/content/post/you-should-be-using-signal.md

 Once I've finished with all my groups, I will to send a message to everybody saying that I plan to stop using WhatsApp and use Signal esclusively, along with a link to this post.
 It sounds drastic, but by then all the people who I contact often will be in Signal already anyway.
 The rest can call me or text me.
 It's actually nice to hear other people's voices!

-# Epilogue: What about decentralised instant messaging?
+# Epilogue: What about distributed instant messaging?

 I really like Signal because it's open source, nonprofit and transparent.
 But they are still a single controlling organisation.
 How cool would it be to have a Signal that doesn't actually depend on a single entity?
 There are some peer-to-peer instant messaging apps out there, such as [FireChat][11], but all seems in its infancy.
 I'll be keen to try them once they reach maturity, but in the meantime it's Signal for me all the way!